wendlers/msp430-i2cslave/README.md

 This example shows how to use the MSP430G2553 as an I2C slave.
 The MSP430 takes some simple commands.
 One for switching the build in LED (P1.0) on/off, one for reading the state of the build in button (P1.3).
 Also a master example is provided.
 This example I run on a [modified TP-Link MR3020] (http://wiki.openwrt.org/toh/tp-link/tl-mr3020#adding.i2c.bus) router which runs OpenWrt.
-At the end of this document there are also some exmamples on how to use a i Bus Pirate as master.
+At the end of this document there are also some examples on how to use a Bus Pirate as master.

 For a quick start to setup the I2C slave, the TI USCI I2C slave